Secuoyas-Experience/gatsby-plugin-lead-feeder/README.md

 ## How to use

-Add an entry for the plugin in `gatsby-image`:
+Add an entry for the plugin in `gatsby-config.js`:

 ```javascript
 module.exports = {